 If you struggle with breakage, burning, or worry, you need this class!

 Learn about the right temperature, times, ovens, and baking setups to ensure the optimal results.
 No more scorched projects!

 Underbaking Polymer Clay

-Underbaked polymer clay can be soft, crumbly, it might break easily.
+Underbaked polymer clay can be soft, crumbly, it will break easily.
 Underbaked translucent polymer clay isn’t as clear or translucent as it should be.
-And when you underbake a large item, even though it looks great at first, the liquid plasticizer in the uncured clay at the center will eventually cause the baked clay to degrade over time.
+And when you underbake a large item, uncured clay at the center will cause the whole piece to be weak.
 It is extremely important to bake your polymer clay projects no lower than the recommended temperature for at least the correct length of time.
-In fact, baking your piece even longer (within reason!) will make your piece even stronger.
+In fact, baking your piece even longer will make your piece even stronger.